 Please use the MENU above, to access the SCARBOROUGH A.S. page, where the events are described, and contact details are available (Thank you Bryan for the information.)

-Thanks to all the people who turned up on Friday Night, NOVEMBER 7th.Thank you so much, also, for your generous donations to further the work of the Society.
-It was a pleasure to meet you all and we look forward to seeing you again on the first Friday in FEBRUARY 2017, at the Visitor Centre in Dalby Forest.
+Thanks to all the people who turned up on Friday Night, NOVEMBER 4th.
+And on the first Friday in February.Thank you so much, also, for your generous donations to further the work of the Society.
+It was a pleasure to meet you all and we look forward to seeing you again on the first Friday in MARCH 2017, at the Visitor Centre in Dalby Forest.

 20h (8 PM) - 21h (9 PM)